 TRAINING BOARDS: Each area will be covered by a Training Board of professionally qualified specialists.
 These include ex-Police, Fire Service, Ambulance and private Paramedics, Engineers, etc. Each area will have the appropriate due diligence and seek to align with an external accrediting body where practical, or if necessary internally by an appropriately certified officer.

 ACCREDITATION FOR THE JCAC: Following the completion of the Generalist training, as an organisation, the Corps will also start working towards the National accreditation awarded by the UN International Search and Rescue Advisory Group, as well as continuing with Specialist training.
-The Corps will also seek to get registered under the International Civil Defence Organisation.

 Where do you want to start?